shrutikar/RelationExtraction/Notes.md

 	- SUM (yi)log(f(x))+(1-yi)log(1-f(xi)) --------------------------------------------- (equi)
 	- Log is strictly increasin function => maximizing function = maximizing arguments
 	- Gradient descent
+- OUTPUT:
+	- score between 0 and 1
+	- how confident the model is about the prediction or as the probability that the input example belongs to a certain class4

 ### Logistic Regression vs ID3:
 Logistic Regression - builds parametric model fw,b by finding optimal solution